AdriGrana/Japanese_Loanwords_Cardgame/README.md

 1. The teacher draws a random number card and shows it to the student (without seeing it themselves).
 2. The student must explain the corresponding word from a set of six displayed words in Japanese, avoiding the use of any loanwords.

+The game is inspired by the Japanese card game [**ボブジテン**](https://www.amazon.co.jp/TUKAPON-%E3%83%9C%E3%83%96%E3%82%B8%E3%83%86%E3%83%B3/dp/B07H29XKJB), where players explain loanwords using only Japanese.
+This digital version adapts the same concept while offering a larger pool of words.

 The game includes over **2,500 unique loanwords**, carefully selected from the JMdict dictionary using the "gai" tag, which identifies common loanwords.

 ## Features